Pujatopouli: Paleoenvironment

-The upper Molluscan Allomember (unit klb 9) of the Lopez de Bertodano Formation on Seymour Island, the type locality of Pujatopouli, is known to preserve a diverse fauna of marine reptiles including the large mosasaur Kaikaifilu, and the elasmosaurid plesiosaurs Aristonectes, Marambionectes, and Morturneria.
+The upper Molluscan Allomember (unit klb 9) of the López de Bertodano Formation on Marambio Island, the type locality of Pujatopouli, is known to preserve a diverse fauna of marine reptiles including the large mosasaur Kaikaifilu, and the elasmosaurid plesiosaurs Aristonectes, Marambionectes, and Morturneria.
 Various indeterminate species of bony and cartilaginous fish genera have been recovered from this unit, with only a few being definitively identified to the specific level including Antarctiberyx seymouri and Xampylodon diastemacron.
-The other neornithine bird Polarornis is also known from this unit, while Vegavis is known from the Sandwich Bluff Member on Vega Island.
+The other neornithine birds, Polarornis and Vegavis geitononesos, are also known from this unit.
+The only non-avian dinosaur fossil from this unit is represented by a single metatarsal of an indeterminate hadrosaurid.